 - By-Law 7 The Telecommunications by-law This by-law was approved by the owners in June 2017 and specifically allows the Board to sign telecommunications agreements, to charge only the owners who receive the service and not to necessarily allocate the costs in the percentages laid down in the Declaration.

 If you want to print a copy of the By-Laws it is suggested that you download it (links below pictures) and then print.

-The scanned versions of General By-Law # 5 and Standard Unit By-Law 6 below are easier to search and check but were produced by scanning and OCR.
-Both have been carefully proof-read but may have errors.
-The "original" PDF versions are definitive.
+The scanned version of General By-Law # 5 below is easier to search and check but was produced by scanning and OCR.
+It has been carefully proof-read but may have errors.
+The "original" PDF version is definitive.

 Toronto Port Authority Archives.
 (PC 1/1/806).
 Photor: Arthur Beales.
 October 16, 1915.
 The Safe Works Building is now 145 Front Street East.
 Until the mid 1950's the St Lawrence Market (in foreground) included a covered portion over Front Street.

 Front Street looking east from George Street.
 20 August 1927.